wesleydmscn/master-code/README.md

 <div>
   <h1 align="center">Master Code <img align="center" src="./.github/cat.svg"/></h1>
   <p align="center">
-    Project focused on saving my solutions for platform challenges like Codeforces/Hackerrank/LeetCode...
+    Project focused on saving solutions to challenges made on platforms such as Codeforces/Hackerrank/LeetCode...
   </p>
 </div>

 ## Tags

-In this section, you'll find solutions to challenges with fundamental compute tags:
+In this section, there are solutions to challenges with fundamental compute tags:

 <table align="center">
   <tbody>